 Next year, Ayșe will be performing at the Sydney Opera House, Powerhouse Museum, Melbourne Recital Centre, Beleura House, Mosman Art Gallery and many other prestigious venues, as well as embarking on recording projects with pianist Ashley Hribar.

 Ayșe has released two CDs.
-The first of these, called Love and Life and with Evgeny Ukhanov, features Schumann’s Frauenliebe und Leben and Wagner’s Wesendonck Lieder, and is released through Taslig Records.
+The first of these, called Love and Life, with Evgeny Ukhanov, features Schumann’s Frauenliebe und Leben and Wagner’s Wesendonck Lieder, and is released through Taslig Records.
 The second CD, called Çanakkale-Gallipoli Songs, with pianist Patrick Keith et al., features commissioned works for voice and piano by Australian, New Zealand and Turkish composers, and is released through Wirripang.